StrikingLoo/strikingloo.github.io/wiki-articles/programming/fast-string-searching.md

 [Fast String Searching, Hume and Sunday](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.13.9460&rep=rep1&type=pdf)

-Partially because the best algorithms presented in the literature are difficult to understand and to implement, knowledge of fast and practical algorithms is not commonplace.
-In this paper we present a taxonomy and an organizational framework for categorizing and constructing string search algorithms, and show how the best known algorithms are classified within it.
+"Partially because the best algorithms presented in the literature are difficult to understand and to implement, knowledge of fast and practical algorithms is not commonplace.
+In this paper we present a taxonomy and an organizational framework for categorizing and constructing string search algorithms, and show how the best known algorithms are classified within it."

-A variant of Boyer-Moore designed by Apostolic and Giancarlo achieved a bound of C(n, m) >= 2n – m + 1. (n text length, m input length).
+> A variant of Boyer-Moore designed by Apostolic and Giancarlo achieved a bound of C(n, m) >= 2n – m + 1. (n text length, m input length).

 Boyer and Moore described two algorithms.
 A simpler ('classic') one and a faster one, but the posterior literature usually focused on the simpler one instead of the other one as benchmark.

+General string search algorithm:

 ![](text-search1.png){: alt="" loading="lazy"}

-They identify and vary three different components of a string search algorithm: Skip Loops, Match algorithms and Shift Functions.
+In their taxonomy, the authors identify and vary three different components of a string search algorithm: **Skip Loops, Match algorithms and Shift Functions.**

 The skip loop quickly searches forward to see which characters it can skip (like checking only for the first character), the match algorithm compares text to pat, and the shift function dictates how many positions forward to move after a match (or a fail).

-Classic BM is described by {None\|rev\|d1^d2}.
+Classic BM is described by {None \| rev \| d1^d2}.

 ## Fast Boyer Moore